 The charge pump is controlled by the PFD.
 The PFD monitors the phase and frequency relationship between its two inputs and tells the CP to pump up or pump down to charge or discharge the integrating node (part of the loop filter).
-The integrated and filtered CP current is transformed into a voltage that drives the tuning node of the internal VCO through the LF pin (or the tuning pin of an external VCO) to move the VCO frequency up or down.
-The CP can be set (Register 0x010[3:2]) for high impedance (allows holdover operation), for normal operation (attempts to lock the PLL loop), for pump-up, or for pump-down (test modes).
+The integrated and filtered CP current is transformed into a voltage that drives the tuning node of the external VCO to move the VCO frequency up or down.
+The CP can be set (0x010[3:2]) for high impedance (allows holdover operation), for normal operation (attempts to lock the PLL loop), for pump-up, or for pump-down (test modes).
 The CP current is programmable in eight steps from (nominally) 0.6 mA to 4.8 mA.
-The exact value of the CP current LSB is set by the CPRSET resistor and is calculated using the following equation:
+The exact value of the CP current LSB is set by the CPRSET resistor and is calculated by